Gageperrin/it-notes/it-topics/cissp.md

 Honeypots should never be used to entrap individuals, they should only entice.

 Endpoint security is concerned with the specific protection of client devices on corporate networks.
 Data leak prevention (DLP) and network access control (NAC) solutions restrict access and can help fortify device endpoints.

+NAC is intended to prevent or mitigate attacks directly and zero-day indirectly, to enforce security policy throughout the network, and to use identities to perform access control.
+NAC can be divided into a preadmission philosophy (all security requirements must be met to use the network) or postadmission philosophy (allow or deny access based on user activity)

 ## 4.3 - Implement Secure Communication Channels According to Design